senajeon/Data-Scientist/README.md

 ## *Project 1*: Pricing Prediction System
-: In order to complete this program, it's a mandatory for students to develop big data ideas and present a prototype in December.
-My first project is a fruit price prediction system and currently I'm working toward preprocessing stage.
+: In order to complete this program, it's mandatory for students to develop big data ideas and present a prototype in December.
+My first project is a fruit price prediction system, and I'm currently working toward the pre-processing stage.
+This project will result in an accessible web page where users can predict fruit prices.

 [Pricing Analytics Project Plan](https://docs.google.com/presentation/d/1unMA3c-5Fx4YJIx2eLLlJ1lSFIa3YbeFJ9Pj4xsN3cU/edit#slide=id.gc6f80d1ff_0_0)

 ## *Project 2*: VRP (Vehicle Routing Problem) Optimization
-: As my final project, I'm currently researching to design heuristics for VRP.
+: For my final project, I'm researching design heuristics for VRP.
+This project will result in a heuristic algorithm report.